 Our friend Eddie in Johor knows how much I love durian and he decided to organise a visit to an organic durian farm.
-Durian is eaten at a farm usually tastes better because they are picked at the right time.
+Durian is eaten at a farm usually tastes better.

-We arrived on Saturday morning at 10 a.m to the farm and we found a very long queue for durian which was not a surprise after seeing several coaches parked nearby.
-We joined the queue along with other people from Singapore and China who were ready to pay a high price for the quality of durian.
+We arrived on Saturday morning at 10 a.m at the farm and we found a very long queue for durian which was not a surprise after seeing several coaches parked nearby, joined the queue along with other people from Singapore and China who were ready to pay a high price for the quality of durian.

-Plucking Durian by hand is considered dishonest and only fruits that naturally fall are sold to make sure that the highest level of quality is maintained.
+- Plucking Durian by hand is considered not allowed.
+Only fruits that naturally fall are sold to make sure that the highest level of quality is maintained.

-Although, we had to leave without durian, going to the farm, was an experience to see tall trees with hanging fruits to learn about how durian grows and gets picked up.
+Although, we had to leave without durian, going to the farm was an experience.
+We saw tall trees with hanging fruits and learned about how durian grows and gets picked up.

 - People in Malaysia say when you eat durian you feel hot and that it has a warming effect on you.

 - People celebrate durian festivals.
 Families, seniors and youngsters go out in the night for durian experience.
 Durian is a big thing during the short season.

 - There are so many types of durian that grow in Malaysia.
 From dry and bitter to creamy wet, fleshy and skinny, fruity and caramel flavoured.